 Guide to Rutgers Online Learning Management Systems & Services

-- eCollege (New Brunswick & Camden) -The Pearson Learning Studio (eCollege) Learning Management System is a comprehensive, on-demand, online learning solution available for the delivery of fully online, hybrid, and face-to-face courses. eCollege is used extensively by instructors in Rutgers-New Brunswick and Rutgers-Camden: http://onlinelearning.rutgers.edu/ecollege-student-login
+- eCollege (Legacy: New Brunswick & Camden): The Pearson Learning Studio (eCollege) Learning Management System is a comprehensive, on-demand, online learning solution available for the delivery of fully online, hybrid, and face-to-face courses. eCollege is used extensively by instructors in Rutgers-New Brunswick and Rutgers-Camden.

-- Sakai (New Brunswick & Camden)- Sakai is a learning management system designed for helping professors supplement their courses with online resources, exams, assignments, and more.
-Sakai has approximately 45,000 unique users per week, and represents approximately 70% of the for-credit course sections taught each year.
-Sakai is used extensively by instructors in Rutgers-New Brunswick and Rutgers-Camden: https://sakai.rutgers.edu/portal
+- Sakai (Legacy: New Brunswick & Camden): Sakai is a learning management system designed for helping professors supplement their courses with online resources, exams, assignments, and more.
+Sakai is used extensively by instructors in Rutgers-New Brunswick and Rutgers-Camden.

-- Moodle (Health Sciences) - Moodle is a learning platform designed to provide educators, administrators and learners with a single robust, secure and integrated system to create personalized learning environments.
+- Moodle (Legacy: Health Sciences): Moodle is a learning platform designed to provide educators, administrators and learners with a single robust, secure and integrated system to create personalized learning environments.
 Moodle provides a flexible tool-set to support both blended learning and 100% online courses.
-Moodle has is the most frequently used platform in Rutgers-Health Sciences: https://moodle.rutgers.edu/login/index.php
+Moodle is the most frequently used learning management platform in Rutgers-Health Sciences.

-The SAS Curriculum Committee oversees the approval of new and/or existing online or hybrid courses for schools within SAS, while Rutgers Newark and Camden campuses similarly have curriculum committees that oversee approval of online courses for their respective schools.
+The SAS Curriculum Committee oversees the approval of new and/or existing online or hybrid courses while the Rutgers Newark and Camden campuses have curriculum committees that oversee approval of online courses for their respective schools.

 The Office of New Program Initiatives & Digital Learning works with SAS faculty, departments, and degree-granting programs, as well as partners within the University and in industry, to develop new programs in five areas: